TC Robati: Controversy

 In September 2021, Robati was arrested by police after a dangerous driving incident.
 It was alleged that Robati was a passenger in his girlfriend's vehicle when he grabbed on the steering wheel which caused the car to swerve across other lanes on the road and veered into oncoming traffic.
 Robati later received a $1,000 fine with no conviction recorded, and a six-month disqualification from driving.

 On 30 December 2022, it was announced that Robati had been stood down from all club activities, following an alleged incident involving a woman at a Brisbane venue.
 Robati was ordered to attend court in January 2023 after being charged with one count of sexual assault in relation to the incident which happened on 21 December 2022.

 On 2 February 2023, it was revealed that Robati had been charged by Queensland Police for allegedly driving without a licence around 3.50pm on Australia Day.
 Robati was ordered to appear Brisbane Magistrates Court on 2 March 2023.

+On 11 June 2025, it was reported that Robati had been found not guilty of rape in a public toilet, in which the Crown prosecutor alleged Robati lured the woman into a toilet promising access to an exclusive event before raping her.